top of page

 Community Planting & Stewardship Grant for this Neighbourhood Tree Giveaway.

-Therefore the trees and shrubs are for Toronto residents only and can only be planted within City boundaries.
+Therefore, the trees and shrubs are for Toronto residents only and can only be planted within City boundaries on private property.

 Scarborough Food Security Initiative has graciously allowed us to hold the tree pick-up at their